santiment/academy/src/docs/metrics/xrpl/assets-issued/index.md

 ---
-title:
+title: Assets Issued Metrics
 author: Boris
 date: 2023-03-13
-description:
+description: Descriptions about the assets issued metrics
 ---

 ## Description

 We can track the issued assets under 2 metrics:
-- `total_assets_issued` - which tracks the total number for a given time
+- Total assets issued - `total_assets_issued` - which tracks the total number for a given time
-- `daily_assets_issued` - which tracks only the new assets for a given time
+- Number of new assets issued - `daily_assets_issued` - which tracks only the new assets for a given time

 ---